phamoh/SCIP-Rproject2/README.md

-# SCIP-Rproject2
+# SCIP Project 2

 This repository contains the files of a project I created for beginners in R in the Science Coding Immersion Program (SCIP).
+I have also included a notebook where I translated R to Python for SCIP participants who are learning Python.

 This project was inspired by an [LA Times online article][ref1] about tracking coronavirus vaccinations in California.
 Participants in the SCIP program were to recreate two graphics found in the article based on data downloaded on *May 10, 2021*.
 The data downloaded was from [California Open Data][ref2].